 'Tis the season when top destinations and family resorts are decking their halls and making the season merry and bright.
-With children around the country enjoying as much as two weeks of school holidays, many families will turn Christmastime into an opportunity for a vacation.
+With children around the country enjoying as much as two weeks off of school due to holidays, many families will turn Christmastime into an opportunity for a vacation.

 These destinations, resorts, and cruise lines promise a festive and memorable holiday getaway.